*This post may contain affiliate links. Please see my disclosure for more details!*

 With the leftover buttercream from the sides of the cake, I piped them onto a large piece of cling film into a long lines, and then rolled the clingfilm up tightly into a sausage and put this into a large piping bag with my favourite piping tip – I find this the easiest method of multicolour buttercream, but again its optional.

-With swirls of the buttercream, some colourful sprinkles, and some random rainbow style lollipops and some gold candles I had my cake!
+With swirls of the buttercream, some colourful sprinkles, and some random rainbow style lollipops and some gold candles I had my bright and wonderful rainbow explosion cake!
 This was randomly thrown together and sort of on the spot so hopefully this post made sense!
 I hope you love the recipe if you do try it though! x

 Rainbow Explosion Cake!